GLOBAL MARKETS-Asian shares tumble as global growth fears mount

 "There may be short-term bounces in equities like the last few days, but the big picture is that the era of low yields are over, and we are transitioning to a higher rates environment," Hafeez told the Reuters Global Markets Forum.
 "This will pressure all the markets that benefited from low yields - especially equities."

-U.S. Treasuries rallied overnight and were steady in Asia, leaving the yield on benchmark 10-year Treasury US10YT=RR notes at 2.8931%.
+U.S. Treasuries rallied overnight and were largely steady in Asia, leaving the yield on benchmark 10-year Treasury US10YT=RR notes at 2.9076%.

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh